 Hinkley Bakery, Jackson

 A century-old oven and memorized family recipes put a special touch on every doughnut at Hinkley Bakery.
 Crowds flock for the family-owned shop’s chocolate crescents, along with a wide selection of fritters, glazes and doughnut holes.

 This bakery would make Grandma proud with its homey atmosphere and amazing flavors.
 One of their specialties is pączki, a traditional Polish pastry made from rich dough with a hint of alcohol that helps prevent the oil from seeping in.

 The Tatonut Donut Shop, Ocean Springs

 By using potato flour, this bakery creates light, airy doughnuts that are fluffier than a cloud.
-They also whip up the cakey variety, such as iced king doughnuts with sparkling colored sugar.
+The Tatonut also whisp up the cakey variety, such as iced king doughnuts with sparkling colored sugar.
 (Fan of lightweight treats?
 Try our feather-light doughnut recipe.)

 Olsen Bake Shop, Omaha

 Along with their elaborately decorated wedding cakes, this family-owned bakery makes a mean doughnut.
 Gooey chocolate covers their old-fashioned offerings, and their bite-sized doughnut holes are pure cakey goodness.